cyphunk/op1vacation/README.md

 ### Use 3rd FAT partition

 New files can be access on the SD card by placing the SD card into a reader on a Linux system.
-However, if you ad a 3rd fat partition to the Raspberry Pi SD card you can also access the files in OSX systems.
-To fascilitate this option the script will copy all new OP1 files to the 3rd partition if it exists.
+However, if you add a 3rd fat partition to the Raspberry Pi SD card you can also access the files in OSX systems.
+To facilitate this option the script will copy all new OP1 files to the 3rd partition if it exists.

 ### Run action after copy